karoliskoncevicius/annmatrix/README.md

 ```

 Principal component analysis with `prcomp` will add row and column annotations to the resulting objects.
-Furthermore, matrix cross-product will also preserve all annotations that are possible to preserve after the product.
+Furthermore, matrix cross-product will preserve all annotations that are possible to preserve after the product.
 Here is an example where information is carried over after applying PCA rotation to transform a new dataset.

 ```r